Rotonda West, Florida: Rotonda neighborhood layout

-Center of Rotonda

-There is a large park located inside the center of Rotonda West with a playground, tennis courts, and a walking path.
-There is also a designated area where people can pay to park boats, trailers, and RVs.
-There is also a water treatment plant next to the RV & Boat Parking.
+Celebrity endorsement and promotion

+In 1972, the original developer Cavanagh Communities Corporation promoted available sites for sale on the Superstars sports competition show on ABC-TV in February 1973.
+Later Ed McMahon was a paid spokesman for the property, and advertised the community at national events, later becoming Vice President of Cavanagh Corporation.
+He was given a house with close proximity to a golf course at 37 Golfview Rd in the Oakland Hills neighborhood, which was used for entertaining celebrities at the Superstars competitions.

 Climate

 Located in southwest Florida on the Gulf Coast, the weather usually stays relatively mild.
 In the summer, it is common for temperatures to reach the low to mid-90s, however, this is tempered by sea breezes from the Gulf.
 At night in the summer, temperatures quickly drop to the low to mid 70s.
 In the winter, hard freezes are extremely rare.
 It is more common to have frost on the ground briefly in pre-dawn hours in the winter season, however it quickly melts shortly after sunrise.
-Temperatures average 50 - 70 degrees during the winter.

-Summer thunderstorms are common.
-The dry season is in the winter.
+Temperatures average 50 - 70 degrees during the winter, with thunderstorms in the summer, while the dry season is in the winter.